borax12/Air-Around-Me/README.md

 # Air-Around-Me

-This is a crowd sourced Air Quality measurement tool for Android Devices
+Hey This is a crowd sourced Air Quality measurement tool for Android Devices